 Information Communications Technology

-Information and communications technology (ICT) is the hardware and software that enables data to be digitally processed, stored and communicated.
-ICT can be used to access, process, manage and present information; model and control events; construct new understanding; and communicate with others.
+At Rowville Primary School Information and Communications Technology (ICT) enables data to be digitally processed, stored and communicated.
+Our staff and students utilise ICT to access, process, manage and present information; model and control events; construct new understanding; and communicate with others.

-ICT, an interdisciplinary domain, focuses on providing students with the tools to transform their learning and to enrich their learning environment.
-The knowledge, skills and behaviours identified for this domain enable students to:
+We provide our students with the tools to transform their learning and to enrich their learning environment.
+The knowledge, skills and behaviours that we aim to develop in our students are to:

 - develop new thinking and learning skills that produce creative and innovative insights